Nikolow/urban-adventure/README.md

 <br>

 # The Main Page
-> For building the Main Page we need to crate basic MVC Framework with a simple strucure.
+> For building the Main Page we need to create basic MVC Framework with a simple structure.

 * The Model: Which is taking care of the interaction with the DB
 * The Controller: Which mediates with the Model and the View